neetcode-gh/lesson-data/howToUseNeetcode.md

 Many people are discouraged when they can't solve a problem.

-That's understandable, but consider this: Many of these problems were first solved by professional mathematicians in the past.
-You're **not** expected to easily figure these algorithms out on your own.
+But consider this: Many of these problems were first solved by professional mathematicians in the past.
+You're **not** expected to easily figure these out on your own.

 Each problem on NeetCode has a video solution and code solutions in several languages.
 Take advantage of them.
 It's not "cheating" to look at the solution.
 As long as you can understand the solution, you're doing great.

-Do *not*:
+**Do not**:

 * Copy and paste the solution.
 * Spend several hours trying to solve a problem you're stuck on.
 * Blindly memorize algorithms without understanding *why* they work.

-Do:
+**Do**:

 * Attempt the problem on your own.
 * Try drawing out the problem on paper.
 * Look at the solution if you're not making progress after 15 - 20 minutes.
-* If you still can't understand the solution, try an easier problem.
+* If you can't understand the solution within 45 - 60 minutes, try an easier problem.
-* Revisit problems that were challenging for you.
+* Revisit problems that were challenging for you, resolve them from scratch.

-### 3. Which topics are most important?
+> Tip: The difficulty of some problems is not accurate.
+Often, there are "medium" problems that are actually more difficult than "hard" problems.
+Don't focus too much on the difficulty rating, just try to learn the algorithms.

+### 3. How do I know I'm ready for FAANG+ interviews?

 ![Distribution](https://imagedelivery.net/CLfkmk9Wzy8_9HRyug4EVA/6f1878b9-f0f3-4082-7de6-c4d1c4969e00/public)

 You probably want to maximize your chances of passing the interview, right?
-How do you know when you are *done preparing and ready for the interview?*
+So how do you decide when you are *done preparing and ready for the interview?*

 That's the thing.
 Technically you're never *done* preparing.
 You will never have a 100% chance of passing any given interview.
 Think of it more as a game of probability or a distribution.

 You might prepare enough that you can pass 50% of interviews, or 90% of interviews, but never 100%.

+A **good rule of thumb** is if you can solve most medium problems that you haven't seen before, within 20 to 25 minutes, you can probably pass most interviews.

+### 4. Which topics are most important?

 If you have limited time, here are the most important topics to focus on: